 Consider a setting with one target of sensing radius r_s and one swarm of diameter D, as in Fig. 6.
-We measure the average time to locate the target \bar{T} by starting the swarm at the center of the search field at time t_0 , placing the target at a random location within the field, allowing the simulation to run until time T when the target is found, and averaging these T values over many runs of the simulation.
-As D grows, we observe (see Fig. 7) that \bar{T} decreases until an optimal swarm diameter $D{\rm opt}$ is reached, after which \bar{T} increases again, growing without bound.
-We wish to explain this, first by finding an upper bound on $D{\rm opt}$.
+We measure the average time to locate the target \overline{T} by starting the swarm at the center of the search field at t_0 , placing the target at a random location within the field, allowing the simulation to run until time T when the target is found, and averaging these T values over many runs of the simulation.
+As D grows, we observe (see Fig. 7) that \overline{T} decreases until an optimal swarm diameter D{opt} is reached, after which \overline{T} increases again, growing without bound.
+We wish to explain this, by first finding an upper bound on D{opt} .

-Let us begin by fixing the swarm consensus percentage at p = 25%; i.e., the swarm of agents decides a target is present when 1/4 of the agents or more are within the sensing area of a target, $A_t = \pi r_s^2$ (see Fig. 8).
+Let us begin by fixing the swarm consensus percentage at 25%; i.e., the swarm of agents decides a target is present when 1/4 of the agents or more are within the sensing area of a target, $A_t = \pi r_s^2$ (see Fig. 8).
 Clearly, the borderline case between detection and non-detection occurs when the target area is completely subsumed within the swarm area, yet there are only just enough agents (25% of the total) within the target sensing radius to detect it.
-If we assume a constant density of agents in the swarm, this means that we have detection when the target area is at least p% = 1/4 of the swarm area.
+If we assume a constant density of agents in the swarm, this scenario occurs when the target area is 1/4 of the swarm area.
 So, it must be the case that or else the target will not be detected at all.
-This condition therefore gives an upper bound on D{opt} .
-Condition (22) can also be written in terms of l, so that $l \le r_s$; the borderline case is illustrated in Fig. 8(b).
-In Fig. 9, snapshots from a simulation show how the swarm flies over the target without being able to detect it in a case when condition (22) is violated.
+This condition therefore gives an upper bound for D{opt} .
+The condition (22) can also be written in terms of l, in